NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 It is recorded and shared so that true history shall always be remembered as it was.

-In this record we traced the reasons for the perpetual struggle by NIHON KOHDEN with the disruptive digital revolution since the 1990s, and this is current ongoing undesirable situation!
-The incompetence to adopt the total completion of real-time digital communication networks by the Life Scope Patient Monitors led to denial and taking risks in exporting new-type biphasic defibrillators in November 2002, loss of overseas credibility and a ticking time bomb waiting to explode with many key issues unaddressed.
+In this record we traced the reasons for the perpetual struggle by NIHON KOHDEN with the disruptive digital revolution since the 1990s, and this is still current ongoing (but unacknowledged) dire situation!
+The incompetence to complete a comprehensive real-time digital communication networks for the Life Scope Patient Monitors led to denial and taking ill-considered risks in exporting unproven new-type biphasic defibrillators in November 2002.
+Subsequent events were even incomprehensible, it is now a ticking time bomb waiting to explode with many key issues unaddressed.

 The detailed chronological events that led to NIHON KOHDEN giving up the development work to make digital modular monitors should surprise many, given the great efforts put in to hide this poor state of affairs; to move forward positively, the absurdity highlighted in this article must be first set right.